What is chronic indigestion?

 - Do not eat foods that can irritate your stomach , such as spicy or fatty foods.
 Do not drink beverages that contain caffeine or alcohol.
 Chocolate, peppermint, spearmint, and citrus may also make your symptoms worse.
 Eat small meals several times a day rather than large meals.

 - Limit medicines that irritate your stomach such as NSAIDs, steroids, or narcotics.
-If you are given these medicines for a current health condition, ask your caregiver how to decrease stomach irritation.
-Your caregiver may suggest another medicine that is less irritating.
-Ask your caregiver before you take any over-the-counter medicine.
+If you are given these medicines for a current health condition, ask your healthcare provider how to decrease stomach irritation.
+Your healthcare provider may suggest another medicine that is less irritating.
+Ask your healthcare provider before you take any over-the-counter medicine.